-While having a new baby can add fun to the holiday festivities, but can also add to the stress.
-Here are some tips to help make your holiday festivities easier and worry-free.
+While having a new baby can add fun to the holiday festivities, but can also add to the stress of the holidays!
+But it doesn’t need to be that way.

 Top Breastfeeding Tips to Help You Enjoy this Holiday Season: